-- are responsible for using the school digital technology systems in accordance with the learner acceptable use agreement and Online Safety Policy - should understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so - should know what to do if they or someone they know feels vulnerable when using online technology - should understand the importance of adopting good online safety practice when using digital technologies out of school and realise that the school's Online Safety Policy covers their actions out of school, if related to their membership of the school.
+- are responsible for using the school digital technology systems in accordance with the learner acceptable use agreement and Online Safety Policy - should understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so - should know what to do if they or someone they know feels vulnerable when using online technology - should avoid plagiarism and uphold copyright regulations, taking care when using Artificial Intelligence (AI) services to protect the intellectual property of themselves and others and checking the accuracy of content accessed through AI services. - should understand the importance of adopting good online safety practice when using digital technologies out of school and realise that the school's Online Safety Policy covers their actions out of school, if related to their membership of the school.